 Learning how to sew a sleeve can seem like one of the most challenging processes to the novice sewer.
-Just the thinking of setting something into a small space is thought provoking!
-But don’t worry, this tutorial will show you several easy methods of how to sew a sleeve that will open up your pattern choices immensely.
+Just thinking of setting something into a small space is thought-provoking!
+But don't worry, this tutorial will show you several easy methods of how to sew a sleeve that will open up your pattern choices immensely.

 - How do you ease all that fullness of the sleeve cap into an armhole?

 - How do you avoid nasty puckers and tucks?

 - Which part of the sleeve fits into the armhole to make a comfortable sleeve?